 The About screen gives you some information about the Driver and Utility versions of the adapter.
-Right-click the [...] icon in your system tray and select About from the list.
+Right-click the [iii] icon in your system tray and select About from the list.

-Chapter 5 AP Mode (For Windows 7 and Windows 8)
+Chapter 5 AP Mode (For Windows 7 only)

 In Soft AP mode, the adapter will work as an AP.
-This function is available in Windows7 and Windows 8.
+This function is available only in Windows7.